-Also by this author: Emma in the Night
+Also by this author: The Girl Before

 FTC Disclosure: I received this book for free from Netgalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-THE NIGHT BEFORE Review
+THE PERFECT WIFE Review